datarobot/datarobot-user-models/custom_model_runner/README.md

 Example: POST http://localhost:6789/transfor/;
 For this route data can be posted in two ways:
   * as form data parameter with a <key:value> pair, where:
-key = X.
+key = `X`.
 value = filename of the `csv/arrow/mtx` format, that contains the inference data.

-    optionally a second key, y, can be passed with value = a second filename containing target data.
+    optionally a second key, `y`, can be passed with value = a second filename containing target data.

-    if key = y is passed, the route will return both X.transformed and y.transformed keys.
+    if `y` is passed, the route will return both `X.transformed` and `y.transformed` keys, along with `X.out.format` and `y.out.format`, indicating the format of the transformed outputs.
+These will take a value of `csv`, `sparse` or `arrow`.
+Note that `y.transformed` is never returned in sparse format, even if `X.transformed` is sparse.

   * as binary data; in case of `arrow` or `mtx` formats, mimetype `application/x-apache-arrow-stream` or `text/mtx` must be set.